Euler systems and relative Satake isomorphism

-For our intended application, it is necessary to consider certain torus bundles over $\mb{X}$. \begin{definition} Let $\widetilde{\mb{X}}\to\mb{X}$ be an $\bG$-equivariant $\mb{T}$-bundle, where $\mb{T}$ is a torus.
+For applications to Euler systems, it is necessary to consider certain torus bundles over $\mb{X}$. \begin{definition} Let $\widetilde{\mb{X}}\to\mb{X}$ be an $\bG$-equivariant $\mb{T}$-bundle, where $\mb{T}$ is a torus.
 It is \emph{combinatorially trivial} if its restriction to $\open{\mb{X}}$ is trivial as a $\mb{B}$-equivariant bundle. \end{definition}

 In particular, $\widetilde{\mb{X}}$ is a spherical variety for the group $\widetilde{\bG}:=\mb{G}\times\mb{T}$, and the stabilizer of any lift of $x_0$ is isomorphic to $\mb{H}$ by projection to the first factor.
 It is immediate that